graalvm/container/README.md

 There are different GraalVM Community Edition container images provided depending on the architecture and the Java version.
 The images are multi-arch (`aarch64` or `amd64` depending on the host architecture).
-Some images are `gu`-based (containing the [GraalVM Updater](https://github.com/oracle/graal/blob/master/docs/reference-manual/graalvm-updater.md) tool), some are RPM-based.
+Some images are `GU`-based (containing the [GraalVM Updater](https://github.com/oracle/graal/blob/master/docs/reference-manual/graalvm-updater.md) tool), some are RPM-based.
 All images support the installation of extra features.
 The following container images are available:

 | Package      | Description                                                                                                                                                | Type      |